Jason Behrendorff: IPL career

 Ahead of the 2018 Indian Premier League, Behrendorff was signed by Mumbai Indians.
 He was, however, ruled out of playing in the tournament after suffering a back injury.
 The team retained him for the 2019 IPL season and he made his IPL debut against Chennai Super Kings on 3 April 2019.
 He was released by Mumbai ahead of the 2020 IPL auction.

 Behrendorff was signed by the Chennai Super Kings as a replacement for Josh Hazlewood ahead of the 2021 IPL season.
 In February 2022, he was bought by the Royal Challengers Bangalore in the auction for the 2022 Indian Premier League tournament.

+In 2023 Indian Premier League, he was picked up by Mumbai Indians in the auction for the 15th edition of the tournament.

 Personal life

+Behrendorff is of German descent.
 In April 2014, Behrendorff married Juvelle Hatt in Perth, Western Australia.
+Behrendorff relocated his family to Melbourne in 2025.
 His younger brother Luke represented Australia in European handball.

+Behrendorff is an avid supporter of the Essendon Football Club in the Australian Football League.